openebs-archive/openebs-docs/docs/Kafka.md

         Topic: openEBS        Partition: 2    Leader: 2       Replicas: 2,0,1 Isr: 2,0,1
 ```

 Running the above command describes the topic.
 The first line displays a summary of all the partitions.
 Each additional line displays information about the partition.

 - "leader" is the node responsible for all reads and writes for the given partition.
 Each node will be the leader for a randomly selected portion of the partitions.
-- "replicas" is the list of nodes that replicates the log for this partition regardless of whether they are the leader or if they are currently alive.
+- "replicas" is the list of nodes that replicate the log for this partition regardless of whether they are the leader or if they are currently alive.
 - "isr" is the set of "in-sync" replicas.
 This is the subset of the replicas list that is currently alive and caught-up to the leader.

 #### Sending messages